From the 1st September 2015 the NRMM standards apply to:

 What will I have to do?

-Site managers at a major development sites in London will need to maintain a list of all on-site NRMM using the GLA's nrmm.london database.
+Site managers at a major development sites in London, and all sites within the Central Activity Zones or Canary Wharf will need to maintain a list of all on-site NRMM using this website.

 My equipment doesn't meet the standards what can I do?